tongngocminhanh/MAUI_App_SDR/MyCloudProject/Documentation/Experiment Specification - Anh Tong Ngoc Minh - Son Pham Tien.md

 }
 ```

-* Fill all the required information to upload message to Azure Queue, including the example queue message as described.<br/>
+* Fill all the required information to upload message to Azure Queue, including the example queue message as described.

 <div style="background-color: #ffffff; text-align:center">
   <img src="./Figures/MessageQueue.png" title="general-architecture-of-app-sdr" width=70%></img>
 </div><br>

-* When the message is in the queue, click a button for listening mode, which listens to messages and points to a container with CSV files. <br/>
+* When the message is in the queue, click a button for listening mode, which listens to messages and points to a container with CSV files.

 <div style="background-color: #ffffff; text-align:center">
   <img src="./Figures/StartListening.png" title="general-architecture-of-app-sdr" width=70%></img>
 </div><br>

-### Blob container registry
+### Blob Container Registry
 Details of the blob containers :
  - **Input Container ('sdrfiles')**
     - Stores the input files required for running the experiments, which is .txt and .csv file for drawing SDR representations.